kkrista/kkrista/README.md

-# :wave:👋 Hello, GitHub Community!
-I'm kkrista, a passionate Front-End Developer with a flair for design aesthetics and a love for crafting seamless user interfaces. 🚀
+<h1>👋 Hello, GitHub Community!
+I'm kkrista, a passionate Front-End Developer with a flair for design aesthetics and a love for crafting seamless user interfaces. 🚀 </h1>

 ## 🛠️ Tech Stack: